 Expressive Art and Design (EAD)

-· Being imaginative
+· Being imaginative and expressive

 Your child will:

-· Engage in imaginative play and add narrative/storylines
+Engage in role play

 How parents can be involved in home learning

 Please read every day with your child and practice the key words that will be highlighted each half term in the front of the blue reading diaries.
 Please be familiar with the seven areas of learning (as stated above) and think about how you can support your child at home in developing in these areas.